 Sec.
-5. Closing hours for all women shall be 11:00 o'clock P. M. during vacation, except by arrangement with house chaperone.
-This will not apply to examination time until examinations are over for all women.
+5. Closing hours for all women shall be 11:00 P. M. during vacation, except by arrangement with the house chaperone.

 Sec.
-6. Forty-five minutes restaurant privilege shall be allowed after all functions on the College Calendar until 10:15 P. M., after which girls must be in by 11 P. M. If the function lasts later than 11 P. M., girls must go directly to their places of residence.
-Girls not going to the restaurant must go directly to their places of residence.
+6. Forty-five minutes restaurant privilege shall be allowed after all functions on the college calendar until 10:15 P. M., after which girls must be in by 11:00 P. M. If the function lasts later than 11:00 P. M., girls must go directly to their places of residence.